BrighterCommand/Brighter/docs/adr/0022-reactor-and-nonblocking-io.md

 Non-blocking I/O may be useful if the handler called by the message pump thread performs I/O, when we can yield to another Performer.

+Brighter has a custom SynchronizationContext, BrighterSynchronizationContext, that forces continuations to run on the message pump thread.
+This prevents non-blocking i/o waiting on the thread pool, with potential deadlocks.
+This synchronization context is used within the Performer for both the non-blocking i/o of the message pump and the non-blocking i/o in the transformer pipeline.
+Because our performer's only thread processes a single message at a time, there is no danger of this synchronization context deadlocking.

 ## Decision

 If the underlying SDK does not support non-blocking I/O, then the Proactor model is forced to use blocking I/O. If the underlying SDK does not support blocking I/O, then the Reactor model is forced to use non-blocking I/O.